-I’m typing this on one now.
-Alec and I both feel this is the “sweet spot” for most.
+I’m typing this on one now and I still feel this is the “sweet spot” for most.
 We want a touch screen (Sometimes), but we want a decent/firm keyboard and we don’t do much pen stuff at all.

 If you are most eager to use the pen experience, by all means, get the Pro or Book.
-Alec and I both prefer our iPads when we want that “touch” or “pencil” experience (we both have an iPhone, iPad and Surface Laptop).
+I prefer my iPad when I want that “touch” or “pencil” experience (I have an iPhone, iPad and Surface Laptop).
 Phone is the pocket warrior, Surface Laptop is the work warrior and the iPad is the couch/meeting warrior.

 Get the Dock